Lewuathe/lewuathe.github.io/_posts/2019-02-07-migrate-docker-presto-cluster-to-io.prestosql.markdown

 </div>

-Since the source code was forked from the original repository [prestodb/prestodb](https://github.com/prestodb/presto) to **[prestosql/presto](https://github.com/prestosql/presto)**.
-And there are already several released published after the fork.
+Since the source code was forked from the original repository [prestodb/prestodb](https://github.com/prestodb/presto) to **[prestosql/presto](https://github.com/prestosql/presto)**, we may need to choose either of them.
+Even just after the fork, there are already several packages released in the new PSF community.
 The latest version is [302](https://twitter.com/prestosql/status/1093368972576092160).

-I decided to migrate [docker-presto-cluster](https://github.com/Lewuathe/docker-presto-cluster) to new Presto.
-The latest version published in [DockerHub](https://hub.docker.com/).
+Therefore I decided to migrate [docker-presto-cluster](https://github.com/Lewuathe/docker-presto-cluster) to new Presto.
+The latest version of docker images were published in [DockerHub](https://hub.docker.com/).

 |image|url|
 |:---|:---|